joshbegley/nyt-latest/README.md

-**Wemby and Durant trade poster dunks as NBA's past and present collide**\
+**Wemby and Durant trade poster dunks as NBA's past and present stars collide**\
-`Within minutes of each other, the NBA's newest star and one of its oldest traded a pair of thunderous slams. `\
+`Within minutes of each other, the NBA's newest star and one of its oldest traded a pair of thunderous slams during the Rockets-Spurs game.`\
 https://nytimes.com/athletic/6788881/2025/11/07/victor-wembanyama-dunk-kevin-durant-rockets-spurs/

 **A Light in Very Dark Days: Nancy Pelosi and AIDS**\